Scams >> Church Scams

 The miracle soap � church scam:

-Another scammer bishop E Benard Jordan circulated a begging letter at pimppreacher.com.
-He had scammed many in the church circle, selling what is called as miracle soaps.
-The members paid $300 per soap bar to the bishop, believing it to be the miracle soap.
-According to the scammer bishop, this soap was designed to cleanse the spirit and soul of the individual who used it.
+Another scammer, Bishop E. Bernard Jordan, circulated a begging letter on PimpPreacher.com.
+He scammed many within church circles by selling what he called "miracle soaps."
+Church members paid $300 per bar to the bishop, believing the soap possessed miraculous powers.
+According to the scammer, the soap was designed to cleanse the spirit and soul of anyone who used it.

 Miracle Soap Church Scam